yasminnabila/moon-chicken-admin-app/README.md

 # Moon Chicken - Restaurant Admin Web App

 This is a restaurant management web app I created based on a local franchise called Moon Chicken.
 This project was made for study purposes using VueJs, deployed with Heroku and Firebase.
+You can find more about the stack <a href="#stack">here</a>.

 ## Features
 * Designed using principles learned in Hacktiv8's Fundamentals course